NuSTAR/nustar-idl/README.md

 *** Requirements ***

-The nustar-idl repo is heavily dependnet on the AstroLib and Coyote libraries.
+The nustar-idl repo is heavily dependent on the AstroLib and Coyote libraries.
 You MUST have these libraries in your IDL !path.

 Fortunately, these libraries are also now on GitHub here: